umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \end{align}
 $$

 where $g(x,t)$ is some continuous function of its arguments which has been expanded out with Itô's Lemma on the second line.
 Note also that the computations in the relation above could be performed with numerical derivatives in principle, even if the function were extremely complicated.
 This is unlikely to be the best way to describe the process of interest, however, the mathematical expressions above can still be made a bit more meaningful to the programmer in this way.
-The pseudocode in general would look something like the diagram below.
+We have drawn another rough schematic for the corresponding code below.

 ![](../assets/stochadexI/stochadexI-ito-lemma.drawio.png)